ticofab/cloudmatch/README.md

 ### cloudmatch-service

 The core of the project.
-I talked about this architecture at lots of conferences - notably during the online webinar with Lightbend:
+I talked about this architecture at lots of conferences - notably during the online webinar with Lightbend.
+Click on the image below to view the recording.

 [![Reactive From Code to Cloud](https://img.youtube.com/vi/FyneQrH-0Rc/0.jpg)](https://youtu.be/FyneQrH-0Rc?t=1901)